aws-samples/aws-iot-jobs-python/README.md

 <details>
   <summary>Manual</summary>

+### Delete environment

-**NOTE: Make sure you execute this from the aws-iot-jobs-python directory.
-This script depends on values in config.json, which are populated from the create.sh script.**
+*NOTE: Make sure you execute this from the aws-iot-jobs-python directory.
+This script depends on values in config.json, which are populated from the create.sh script.*

 ```
 export REGION=<enter your region>